Frequently Asked Questions

 1) Recommended: Book your ticket to Brisbane.
 Most international airlines fly to Brisbane (even if they include a lay-over elsewhere).
 This is more direct for you, less time in travel, and you won’t have to worry about your luggage.

 2) If your international ticket takes you to Sydney, you will then need to book your own domestic ticket from Sydney to Brisbane.
-Australia has 3 airlines: Qantas, Jet Star and Virgin Blue which you can book fares on line.
+Australia has 3 airlines: Qantas, Jet Star and Virgin Australia which you can book fares on line.
 Just notice your luggage restrictions, because international flights are often different from domestic flights.
 This will then take you to the Domestic Terminal.

 Will my electrical appliances work in Australia?